Home/United States/Chicago

 Is the air quality in Chicago safe right now?

-Chicago currently has an AQI of 38, classified as Good.
-Air quality is good - safe for everyone.
+Chicago currently has an AQI of 53, classified as Moderate.
+Air quality is moderate - acceptable for most, sensitive groups should monitor.

 What is the PM2.5 level in Chicago?